juntaochen1/juntaochen1.github.io/_pages/publications.md

 Dissertation
 ------
 Ph.D.
-Dissertation: "*Trustworthy Cyber-Physical Networks by Design: Toward a System Scientific Foundation for Security and Resilience in a Connected World*," NYU Tandon School of Engineering, 2020.
-[PDF](https://github.com/juntaochen1/juntaochen1.github.io/blob/a658b6ebea42469c91a63f6529b9e4871acc9621/files/Dissertation%20-%20Juntao%20Chen.pdf) (**Alexander Hessel Award for the Best Ph.D.
+Dissertation: "*Trustworthy Cyber-Physical Networks by Design: Toward a System Scientific Foundation for Security and Resilience in a Connected World*," NYU Tandon School of Engineering, 2020. (<a href="username.github.io/files/Dissertation_Chen.pdf" target="_blank">PDF</a>) (**Alexander Hessel Award for the Best Ph.D.
 Dissertation in Electrical Engineering, NYU**)